 What Is A Tiny Font?

 Tiny fonts are often handy for text that is either illegible or meant to be a secret message.
 Unicode characters are popular for creating small font styles that are popular for social media profiles, email signatures, or memes.
-The World’s Smallest Font Ever script goes down to 0.06mm, but the smallest readable font in MS Word is 8 points.
+The world’s smallest font ever script goes down to 0.06mm, but the smallest readable font in MS Word is 8 points.

-What Font Is Good For Small Print?
+What Font Is Good Specially For Small Print?

 Regarding fonts for the small print, Times Roman or Palatino fonts in 11 or 10 points are usually recommended.
 However, Times New Roman in size 11 or point sizing of 10.5-11.7 can also work for small print.
-It should note that Times New Roman is not necessarily the smallest 12-point font.
+It should be noted that Times New Roman is not necessarily the smallest 12-point font.

 The usage of this font depends on spacing.
-Regarding resumes, font size should be 10-12 point size depending on the font type used.
+Regarding resumes, font size should be 10-12 point size, depending on the font type edges used.
 Reduction in font size in the resume body should not exceed 12 points to maintain optimum readability.
-Choosing a clear and readable font size for the small print is essential to ensure all text is legible.

 Is Calibri Unprofessional?